flanksource/docs/mission-control/docs/config-db/tutorials/file-scraper.md

 ## Deleting items

 Remove the proxy-server that we added before.
 If you notice, it's not immediately removed by config-db.
 That is because config-db waits for a certain time before it deletes a config item that it doesn't see anymore.
-By default, the timeout is 30 minutes but it can be configured using the `--stale-timeout` flag.
+By default, the timeout is 30 minutes but it can be [configured on the scraper](../concepts/retention#cleaning-up-stale-configs).
+To see an immediate result, update the `staleItemAge` to 0.

-To see an immediate result, restart config db with `stale-timeout` set to 0 and you'll see that the proxy config is deleted and no longer visible on the UI.